aibrite/jdash-docs/src/backend/jdash-cloud.md

 On server side:

-1. Set up an end point for retrieving JWT token on your application, i.e. ``/auth/jwt``.
+1. Set up an endpoint for retrieving JWT token on your application, i.e. ``/auth/jwt``.
 2. Get the authenticated user of this request using your current authentication mechanism (i.e. cookie).
 3. Create a JWT payload and sign this payload with your application's ``secret`` value, which you received from JDash Cloud.
 4. Send the response to the client side.

 On client side:

-1. Make a request to your JWT end point (i.e. ``/auth/jwt``).
+1. Make a request to your JWT endpoint (i.e. ``/auth/jwt``).
-2. Use JDash Provider callback with the data you got from your athentication end point.
+2. Use JDash Provider callback with the data you got from your athentication endpoint.

 ### NodeJs Implementation